 Constructing the Innocent Classroom™ is

-a teacher-driven response to the achievement gap
+an educator-driven response to the achievement gap

 Constructing the Innocent Classroom takes teachers beyond the boundaries of cultural proficiency and cultural competency.
 Working with other teachers in small groups you will come to understand better the way our society has burdened our children – especially children of color – with the weights of low expectation, stereotypes, and negative narratives.